CompVis/stable-diffusion/docs/features/CLI.md

 The `dream>` prompt's arguments are pretty much identical to those used in the Discord bot, except you don't need to type "!dream" (it doesn't hurt if you do).
-A significant change is that creation of individual images is now the default unless --grid (-g) is given.
-A full list is given in [List of prompt arguments] (#list-of-prompt-arguments).
+A significant change is that creation of individual images is now the default unless `--grid` (`-g`) is given.
+A full list is given in [List of prompt arguments](#list-of-prompt-arguments).

 ## Arguments

 The script itself also recognizes a series of command-line switches that will change important global defaults, such as the directory for image outputs and the location of the model weight files.

-## List of arguments recognized at the command line
+### List of arguments recognized at the command line

-These command-line arguments can be passed to dream.py when you first run it from the Windows, Mac◊ or Linux command line.
+These command-line arguments can be passed to `dream.py` when you first run it from the Windows, Mac◊ or Linux command line.
 Some set defaults that can be overridden on a per-prompt basis (see [List of prompt arguments] (#list-of-prompt-arguments).
 Others